leofaraf/AutoClickeRGUI/README.md

   development, you can [write to me](https://t.me/leofaraf) or contribute to this project yourself!
 </div>

+### CPS banchmark
+If you want to check the real CPS/s of this software, then:
+- If you have chosen the setting without delays or set CPS>100, then tests in browser will not work. they can't capture that many clicks and usually break, in which case native apps are the way to go.
+Native ones measure CPS more accurately if you set it to the maximum 1000 clicks per second, they show a real result of about 490 CPS / s, but after the function of disabling the delay, it breaks down and does not register clicks at all and freezes, or shows something around 270 CPS / s , which in no way can be true, real CPS/s = 1200 in no delay mode.
 ### Currently creating support for MasOC and Linux
 Location the release build `./build/AutoClickeRGUI.exe`